Call Now At (208) 345-6308 (Meridian) | (208) 365-4411 (Emmett)

 • By: Alexandria Kincaid, Esq.

 It All Starts with a Plan For ranchers and farmers who want their land to remain in the family, the first and most important step is simple: take action, and take it early.
 Start by working with an attorney who truly understands the unique issues facing agricultural families.
 But first, realize that not all lawyers do.
-You need someone who knows the ins and outs of property rights, water rights, grazing and timber contracts, branding laws, and the cultural importance of preserving land that’s been in a family for generations.…Read More
+You need someone who knows the ins and outs of property rights, water rights, grazing and timber contracts, branding laws, and the cultural importance of preserving land that’s been in a family for generations.
+Creating a…Read More

 Apple trees in an orchard.
 Structuring your farm for long-term protection.